022

 Schedule:

 Assay performed once every two weeks.
-Report availability is within two weeks from the time of specimen receipt.
+Report availability is within 14 days from the time of specimen receipt.

 Specimen Requirements: